CaosMaker96/Bambulab-P1S-Custom-Start-and-End-GCode/README.md

 <b>To Do List and known issues</b>
  - Change that if bed mesh is not valid, and "do bed calibration" is checked in the slicer, the printer will do the bed mesh twice.
  - Implement wiping on the A1 wiper

+<b>Contributors and credits</b>
+Special thanks to reddit user u/tasty_beverage with cleaning the code and removing more junk<br>
+Part of the code is from github user Justagwas, specialy the bed mesh verification